EMU Community Music Academy

 Ms. Amy Sierzega, Ann Arbor Public Schools

-Where: This class will be held in Rm.
+Where: Classes will be held in Rm.
 213 at the EMU Alexander Music Building (corner of Lowell and Jarvis).
 Parking information will be provided after registration.

 For more information, contact Heather Shouldice via email (preferred) at email@example.com or by phone at 734-487-6935.

 Cost: $100 per child for eight 45-minute classes

 Tuition Discount: There will be a discount offered when multiple siblings from the same family enroll in this class.
 See the online registration form (link below) for details.